 - Pull the shades and keep your area picked up.
-Eliminating temptations will greatly reduce the chances of theft in your camping trailer.
+Eliminate temptations to reduce the chances of theft in your camping trailer.
 You don't want your new hiking gear or fancy camping cookware to disappear.

 - Camp around other campers.
 You've heard the expression that there is safety in numbers.
 This applies to camping very well.
-Fellow campers tend to watch out for each other, especially so if you have taken the time to get to know your neighbors.
+Fellow campers tend to watch out for each other, especially when you take time to get to know your camping neighbors.

 Additionally, thieves tend to avoid heavily populated areas.
-If you will be leaving your campsite for an extended period of time, it is a good idea to let your neighbors know, as well as the ranger or campground host.
+If you need to leave your campsite for an extended period of time, it's a good idea to let your neighbors know, as well as the ranger or campground/RV park host.